ByMynix/CouInjector/README.md

 Compile it in "Release / x86"

-Compiled application to use is in "\bin\x86\Release"
+Compiled application to use is in "\bin\x86\Release" [Important: To use CouInjector, the "MetroFramework.dll" must always be in the same folder]